ErikBrorsson/MVDet/eriks_readme.md

 - [x] implement early stopping (saving the model with highest moda and printing best results after training's finished)
 - [x] implement weak aug for teacher and strong aug for student (weak mvaug  + random perm for teacher, strong mvaug + random perm + dropview for student)
 - [ ] do uda trainings with above augmentations with pseudo-labels/soft-labels
+- [x] run exps with pretrained resnet18 (simply to set pretrained=True in this repo)
+- [x] implement dropview probability

+Should I examine other adaptation benchmarks before trying to device an adaptation strategy.
+Yes, I believe that is a good idea.
+Study a few more relevant benchmarks to select the hypothesis which is most likely to be true.
+Then I will device an UDA method to address the chosen hypothesis.

+- [ ] multiviewx -> wildtrack.
+The performance of MVDet reported in GMVD on this benchmark is low, but I believe I can pump it up with my augmentation techniques.
+- [ ] multiviewx -> multiviewx as proposed by SHOT
+- [ ] wildtrack 2,4,6 -> wildtrack 1,3,5